 - Think about component location.
 Component location is often overlooked, but the system needs to be strategically placed to accommodate inspection and repair.

 - Outline component specifications.
 Be comprehensive in the systems approach and specify all components, including dust collectors, exhaust fans and other OEM components that are needed.

 - Identify services and support for ventilation equipment.
 Engineering, design, fabrication and installation representatives should be available to address immediate issues in future operations and maintenance emergencies.
 Seek to hire firms that provide the dedicated personnel and teams in every phase of the system’s development.

 These are only the guidelines for the engineering and design phase.
-A future blog post will review considerations for the following phases, including construction, start-up, training and maintenance.
-But with proper preparation to engineering and design, you’ll have a head start in making sure your dust collection system reach optimal performance.
+A future blog post will review considerations for construction, start-up, training and maintenance.
+But with proper preparation to engineering and design, you’ll have a head start in making sure your dust collection system reaches optimal performance.